Coping with the sudden death of a pet parrot can be hard, especially if it was young.

-A parrot can also pass away suddenly from organ failure or disease, which could be caused by a virus, bacteria, fungus, or parasite.
+A parrot can also pass away suddenly from organ failure or disease, which a virus, bacteria, fungus, or parasite could cause.

 If you can’t figure out why your parrot died, take its body to a veterinarian for a necropsy.
 This post-mortem examination can determine the cause of death in birds.

 How To Tell If a Parrot Is Dead

 When your parrot is lying still and not moving, you may assume it’s dead.
 Parrots have been known to play dead in response to a threat, and they can look dead while asleep.

 To tell if your parrot is dead, check its breathing.
 You can also hold your finger against its chest to check for a heartbeat.
 No heartbeat, breathing, and a stiff, cold body mean that the parrot is deceased.

 It’s impossible to bring a dead parrot back to life, so all you can do is determine why it died.
 That way, you can prevent the same thing from happening to any other pet birds you may own.